memiah/ansible-role-mysql-s3-backup/README.md

 Directory where the backup script and config will be stored.

-    mysql_backup_cron:
+    mysql_backup_cron_enabled: true
-      enabled: true
+    mysql_backup_cron_hour: 1
-      hour: 1
+    mysql_backup_cron_minute: 0
-      minute: 0
+    mysql_backup_cron_email: false

-Cron is enabled and set to run at at 01:00 every day.
+Cron is enabled and set to run at at 01:00 every day and not emailed to a recipient.

     mysql_backup_aws_profile: "mysql-s3-backup"